robotpt/abm-setup/docs/setup.rst

               docker container update --restart=unless-stopped <YOUR COPIED CONTAINER ID>

 .. note::

+    At this point, you should reboot QT.
+You can do this by either pushing the button on the back of QT or typing :code:`sudo reboot` into the head computer's terminal.

     To test that things are setup correctly, you can take the URL for the GUI that you wrote down and type it into the web-browser on any device that's on the same network.
 QT should begin asking you about your name, if it is your first interaction.